NinjaNeku/MediTech/README.md

 MediTech

 Welcome to MediTech, your friendly healthcare companion!
-MediTech is an innovative project that emerged victorious in a recent hackathon, built with ReactJS, Semantic-UI, ExpressJS, and MongoDB.
+MediTech is an innovative project built with ReactJS, Semantic-UI, ExpressJS, and MongoDB.
 It integrates cutting-edge AI chatbot technology with a user-friendly interface to provide a seamless healthcare experience.
 Whether you're scheduling appointments, seeking admission, or consulting with healthcare professionals, MediTech has got you covered.

 Features: